 - 1 1/2 cups whole wheat pastry flour

-- Preheat the oven to 350 degrees F and lightly spray a 9-inch x 9-inch baking pan with oil - or line w/ parchment.
+- Preheat the oven to 350 degrees F and line an 8-inch x 8-inch baking pan with parchment or lightly spray with oil.

-- In a large bowl, combine the bananas, flaxseed meal, almond butter, sugar, and stevia.
+- In a large bowl, combine the bananas, nut butter, sugar, and oat milk and vanilla extract.
 Stir well.

 - Add the remaining ingredients and mix until the dry ingredients are fully incorporated.
 Pour mixture into prepared pan and bake for 35-40 minutes or until golden brown and firm on top.
 Let cool before slicing.